ISBA represents brand owners advertising in the UK, and the Public Affairs team acts as your voice to government and Parliament.

 Strategic Policy Action Group

-The Public Affairs team has brought together ISBA’s Strategic Policy Action Group to provide our members with a space for cross-cutting conversations with leading figures, while facilitating engagement with policymakers and regulators.
-It is for representatives across disciplines and sectors who are striving to meet – and shape – the big issues confronting advertising and marketing.
+ISBA’s Strategic Policy Action Group provides our members with a public affairs and corporate communications forum for cross-cutting conversations with influential figures, commentators and politicians.
+The Group is open to ISBA members across disciplines and sectors who are striving to meet – and shape – the political and reputational issues confronting advertising and marketing in the UK.

-It maintains a focus on public policy and is a forum for members to discuss common issues, but also takes a wider view on trends in our industry and the strategic challenges.
-This group would be of interest to any members involved in public and corporate affairs, or who have an interest in political, legislative and regulatory developments.
+This is a forum with not only a focus on public policy, but which also takes a wider view on trends in our industry and strategic challenges.
+The Group would be useful to any ISBA members who have an interest in political, legislative, and regulatory developments.

 For more information please contact Rob Newman, Director of Public Affairs.